 All registration applications are made through iAGCO, the AGCO’s web-based portal.

 Prospective internet gaming operators must also enter into an operating agreement with iGaming Ontario to offer their games on behalf of the Province.
-Visit Connect AGCO to request a Non-Disclosure Agreement and access iGaming Ontario’s operating agreement and policies.
+Visit iGaming Ontario to request a Non-Disclosure Agreement.

-Note: It may take up to one business day for your Connect AGCO account to be processed before you can access the Non-Disclosure Agreement request form.
+Note: It may take up to one business day to receive a non-executable version of the NDA.

 Steps To Joining the Ontario Market